 What an age, there are so many vegan butter options!
 My favourite vegan butter here in Japan is this Soy Butter.
 This one is great on toasts as a substitute of dairy butter, and also a great replacement in baking too.

 In the UK I used to use Earth Balance Buttery Spread series which you can find here!
 They have quite a variety of vegan butter spreads made from different plant ingredients.
 They have even more choices now so I have to try new ones!

 For this recipe, pretty much any kind of sugar works, but I went for brown sugar this time for a richer flavour in the crust and crumble.
 I also used brown sugar to make the strawberry filling and the richness of brown sugar and strawberry makes the best sour and sweet flavour!

-If you can, use fresh strawberries for this vegan strawberry crumble bar recipe, it is highly recommended.
-I knoooow it is a little bit of work to cut the top of strawberries and then cut into pieces, and just throwing some frozen strawberries into a sauce pan seems much easier.
+If you can, use fresh strawberries for this recipe, it is highly recommended.
+I knoooow it is a little bit of work to cut the top of strawberries and then cut them into pieces, and just throwing some frozen strawberries into a saucepan seems much easier.

 But using frozen strawberries makes the filling too thin because of the ice flakes that form around strawberries in the freezer.
-Fresh strawberries make better and tastier filling for the vegan strawberry crumble bars!
+Fresh strawberries make better and tastier filling for this recipe.

 We are using rolled oats and oat flour for this recipe.
 You can make your own oat flour by throwing some rolled oats into your food processor and process until it’s powdery flour.
 I always make my own oat flour from rolled oats!

 Alternatively, you can buy oat flour in a packet such as this Bob’s Red Mill Orat Flour.
 Bob’s Red Mill is one of the brands I love to buy oats from, and there oat flour is one of my favourites!
 With store bought oat flour oats are already processed into fine flour so you don’t need to process by yourself in your food processor.